ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> I know that patience and loyalty are good, and virtuous traits.
-But sometimes I just think you need to grow a pair.
+> Sometimes I’ll start a sentence, and I don’t even know where it’s going.
+I just hope I find it along the way.
 >
-> <p>- Angela Martin</p>
+> <p>- Michael Scott</p>

 <br />